xcvii/Kleofas/README.md

 # Kleofas
-This is Kleofas, Telegram Bot and Personal Assistant
+This is Kleofas, Personal Telegram Bot